 Then, you can strengthen your weak areas through further online research and reading relevant books, such as Your Brain at Work by David Rock, Deep Work by Cal Newport, and Focus: The Hidden Driver of Excellence by Daniel Goleman.

 The fastest way to improve is to enlist an executive coach.
 A coach can help you identify your top priorities for improvement and achieve transformational change in the shortest time possible.
-I offer all genuine CEOs and senior executives three complimentary sessions of executive coaching, and you can take me up on that offer by clicking the button below:
+We offer all genuine CEOs and senior executives complimentary sessions of executive coaching, and you can take me up on that offer by clicking the link

 About This Competency

 SOLID has identified 50 executive competencies critical to executive success.
 Focusing Attention falls under the category of Execution, one of 5 categories within the competency model, which is explained and downloadable below.
 Overall, executives are responsible for, and must be competent in: